Quick Ontario First-Time Buyer Roadmap

-- Get mortgage pre-approval before active house hunting
+- 2Get mortgage pre-approval

-- Choose an agent who understands your target neighborhoods
+- 3Choose your target cities or neighborhoods

-- Keep inspection, financing, and legal records organized from day one
+- 7Complete inspection, financing, and legal steps

 Step 1